skip to main content

 Why is Overhead Charging Recommended?

 Fire departments are no strangers to cords and infrastructure overhead.
-Following this familiarity, Pierce and its partners recommend the integration of overhead charging stations for electric vehicles.
+Following this familiarity, departments with an electric fire truck in service see the benefits of integrating overhead charging stations for electric vehicles.

-Overhead charging is beneficial because it doesn’t take up valuable floor space, it reduces trip hazards for firefighters in high traffic areas and it improves overall safety.
+Overhead charging is beneficial because it doesn’t take up valuable floor space, it reduces trip hazards for firefighters in high traffic areas and it increases overall safety.

 What is Required of the Fire Department?

-Pierce will work with a fire department to determine the right energy experts to support the infrastructure installation as part of the planning process.
-The fire department then works directly with the installation team to get the charging infrastructure into place at a convenient time.
+Pierce will work with a fire department to determine the right energy requirements to support an electric fire apparatus as part of the planning process.
+The fire department then works directly with their preferred local utility installation team to get the charging infrastructure into place.

 Whether you purchase a traditional or electric apparatus, fire departments often have to work through municipal permits and paperwork.
-As such, Pierce recommends initiating infrastructure planning 9-12 months in advance of truck arrival to account for paperwork, equipment orders and installation time.
+Pierce recommends initiating infrastructure planning nine to twelve months in advance of truck arrival to account for paperwork, equipment orders and installation time.

-In terms of on-site preparations, charging solutions are tailored to provide an unobtrusive installation necessary for any station.
+In terms of on-site preparations, charging solutions are tailored to provide an unobtrusive installation.
 Ideally, a fire department should have adequate overhead space to account for charging equipment.
 Additionally, fire departments must plan for internal or external space on the property to house a high voltage cabinet roughly the size of a large refrigerator.

 Charging Infrastructure Maintenance